 The course traces some of the effects which Platonic, Aristotelian, and Stoic philosophies have had on such theological questions as the nature of (the Christian) God, God's relationship to the world, the understanding of the human person, as well as some ethical doctrines which permeate Western thinking.
 Some solutions are suggested.
-Prerequisite: PL 101, though six credits in philosophy are strongly recommended.
 Three credits.